Kowal Sentry Integration for Magento 2

 Attach Quote Context

-Yesattaches cart or quote contextNoless data for checkout diagnosis
+Yes: attaches cart / quote contextNo: less data for checkout diagnosis

 Attach Cart Totals